 This bill establishes new criminal offenses related to the fraudulent use of gift cards, amending existing laws to include specific definitions and penalties.
-Key insertions include the definition of "gift card," which encompasses both digital closed-loop and open-loop gift cards, as well as the definitions of "cardholder," "card issuer," "gift card redemption information," and "gift card seller."
-The bill specifies that each gift card will have a value determined by the highest monetary value listed on the card or its packaging, or a default value of $250 if no value is listed.
+Key insertions include the definitions of "gift card," "open-loop gift card," and "closed-loop gift card," which clarify the types of gift cards covered under the law.
+Additionally, the bill specifies that each gift card will have a value equal to the highest monetary value listed on the card or its packaging, or $250 if no value is indicated.
+The bill also introduces a new section outlining crimes involving gift cards, defining terms such as "cardholder," "card issuer," and "gift card seller."

 Statutes affected: Introduced: 637:10-b